KurdishBLARK/KurdishSignLanguage/README.md

 # KurdishSignLanguage
-Datasets for text to Kurdish Sign Language (KSL) translation.
-Currently, the datasets are to make the Sorani dialect Sign-supported.
-We aim at updating this datasets to leverage them to be able in Kurdish text to Sign translation.
+The Dataset for text to Kurdish Sign Language (KSL) translation.
+Currently, the datasets are used to make the Sorani dialect Sign-supported.
+We aim at updating this datasets to leverage them to be used in Kurdish (all dialects) text to Sign translation.
+The data is updated gradually.

 This data is discussed in the paper entitled "Towards Kurdish Text to Sign Translatio" (to appear).